CMSgov/bcda-app/bcda-site-static/user_guide.md

     link: ./encryption.html
   - title: Join the BCDA Google Group
     link: https://groups.google.com/forum/#!forum/bc-api
+    target: _blank

 ---
 # User Guide
-The Beneficiary Claims Data API (BCDA) enables Accountable Care Organizations (ACOs) to retrieve claims data for their Medicare beneficiaries.
+The [Beneficiary Claims Data API (BCDA)](https://sandbox.bcda.cms.gov) enables Accountable Care Organizations (ACOs) to retrieve claims data for their Medicare beneficiaries.
 This includes claims data for instances in which beneficiaries receive care outside of the ACO, allowing a full picture of patient care.

 While the BCDA sandbox is currently focused on the needs of Medicare Shared Savings Program ACOs, all are invited to use the sandbox and share their feedback.

 This API follows the workflow outlined by the [FHIR Bulk Data Export Proposal](https://github.com/smart-on-fhir/fhir-bulk-data-docs/blob/master/export.md){:target="_blank"}, using the [HL7 FHIR Standard](https://www.hl7.org/fhir/){:target="_blank"}.
 Claims data is provided as FHIR resources in [NDJSON](http://ndjson.org/){:target="_blank"} format.

 This guide serves as a starting point for users to begin working with the API.
-Comprehensive Swagger documentation about all BCDA endpoints is available in the sandbox environment [here](./api/v1/swagger/).
+[Comprehensive Swagger documentation about all BCDA endpoints is available in the sandbox environment.](./api/v1/swagger/)

 ## About APIs